ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/deploy-twitter-connector.md

 5. Click **Save** to save the connector settings.

-## Step 7: Set up a custom connector in the Security & Compliance Center
+## Step 7: Set up a custom connector in the security and compliance center

 1. Go to Data Governance \> Import and click Archive third-party data

 ![](media/TCimage36.png)
+T
 33. Click Add connector button and select custom

 ![](media/TCimage37.png)